CasperAa/Krak/README.md

 Opsæt vores egne feature branches

 ## Who Did What
-Each member must come up with a short description when the **final deadline is reached**.
+Each person must come up with a short description when the **final deadline is reached**.
 Initially, Each of you should push a commit with just your name You should all add your GitHub usename in parenthesis next to your name, so I know who is who, when I check commit messages